psi-consortium/psi/doc/PSI/PSI-CST/userstory.md

 If the optional demonstration step should be included, the services should include raw bandwidth services.
 After import, the required accreditation will be conducted for both providers.

-SES sends both *resource specifications* and *service specifications* via the API, showcasing the API connection between the broker PSS and the provider PSS.
+The provider PSS sends both *resource specifications* and *service specifications* via the API, showcasing the API connection between the broker PSS and the provider PSS.
 Subsequently, the broker PSS displays the received data and conducts the accreditation for this provider as well.
 Finally, the provider PSS sends *product offerings* to the broker PSS via the aforementioned APIs as well.
 One product offering includes *internet access*, to enable step 2.